jrandj/aws-security-specialty/README.md

 1. Investigate a user’s inability to switch roles to a different account.

+    * For cross account access to S3:
+        * The IAM policy in the external account needs to allow the user to call STS:AssumeRole.
+        * The IAM policy in the trusting account needs to allow the action.

+    * For cross account access to KMS:
+        * The Key Policy must allow access to the external account as well as the IAM policy in the local account.

 1. Investigate an Amazon EC2 instance’s inability to access a given AWS resource.

+    * If Lambda cannot perform an action (e.g., write to S3, log to CloudWatch), first check that the Lambda execution role has the correct permissions.
+If CloudWatch Events or some other event source cannot invoke a Lambda function, double check that the Function policy allows it.

+    * Some services have their own resource-based policies which can also impact who or what can access them (e.g. S3 Bucket Policies, Key Policies).

 ## Data Protection